English Department (ENG)

 ENG 449 Cr.3

-Form and Genre in Creative Writing
+Experiments in Form and Genre

 This course is an advanced study of traditional and contemporary concepts of form and genre in creative writing, led by a professor who is an experienced author and also an informed scholar of forms and genres.
 Areas explored include forms of fiction, non-fiction, poetry, and hybrid forms.
-Students will read and discuss challenging creative and critical texts, and write creative works and/or critical essays that reflect their new understandings of formal and generic concepts.
+Students read and discuss challenging creative and critical texts, and write creative works and/or critical essays that reflect their new understandings of formal and generic concepts.
 Prerequisite: ENG 305.
 Offered Alternate Years.

 ENG 450 Cr.2-6